mutheumbuta/CostViz_-Python-_Job_Cost-_Analytics/README.md

 # CostViz_-Python-_Job_Cost-_Analytics

-🚛 Refrigerated Truck Manufacturing Cost Analysis
+## Refrigerated Truck Manufacturing Cost Analysis

-Job Costing Data Pipeline using Wakulima Agro Supply Data 📌 Project Overview
+## Job Costing Data Pipeline using Wakulima Agro lTD Data

+## Project Overview

 This project demonstrates the development of a data pipeline and analytics system for manufacturing job costing analysis using supply data from Wakulima Agro Limited.